 HUNGER IN AUSTRALIA

-The Foodbank Hunger Report 2018 revealed that 4 million Australians have experienced food insecurity at some point in the last 12 months.
-This means that for 18% of Australia’s population, there has been at least one time in the last year when they didn’t have enough food for themselves or their family and could not afford to buy more food.
+The Foodbank Hunger Report 2019 revealed that one in five Australians have experienced food insecurity at some point in the last 12 months.
+This means that for 21% of Australia’s population, there has been at least one time in the last year when they didn’t have enough food for themselves or their family and could not afford to buy more food.
 It’s hard to believe this is happening in the ‘lucky country’, where we produce enough food for 60 million people.

 Find out more below how Foodbank is working on fighting hunger in Australia.